stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

-For a real implementation of this function we would want to return `x.squaredNorm()` on the input vector `x`.
+For a real implementation of this function, we would want to return `x.squaredNorm()` on the input vector `x`.
 But unrolling this `dot_self()` example gives us a nice example with a few subtleties we need to take into account.

-There are several odd parts to this function labeled (1), (2), (3), and (4) which I'll go over below.
+There are several odd parts to this function labelled (1), (2), (3), and (4) which I'll go over below.

 #### (1) Using Stan's require type traits to specialize overloads

 The Stan math library requires that all functions are able to accept Eigen expression templates, hence the general `EigVec` template above.
-Though we want general templates parameters to the functions, we also want to ensure that only a restricted subset of types are able to be accepted for a particular function.
+Though we want general template parameters for the functions, we also want to ensure that only a restricted subset of types is able to be accepted for a particular function.
-For example, without the require in the above function it would be perfectly valid to pass in an `Eigen::MatrixXd`, but that would not be good!
+For example, without the `require` in the above function, it would be perfectly valid to pass in an `Eigen::MatrixXd`, but that would not be good!
-In order to restrict the types that can go into a function the math library uses the `require` type traits to detecting which function a particular type should use.
+In order to restrict the types that can go into a function, the math library uses the `require` type traits to detect which function a particular type should use.
 This is very similar conceptually to [C++20 requires](https://en.cppreference.com/w/cpp/language/constraints#Constraints).

 To avoid document duplication I recommend you skim over @ref require_meta_doc .
-The guide there explains the different styles and patterns of requires that we use throughout the math library as well as in this example.
+The guide there explains the different styles and patterns of `require`s that we use throughout the math library as well as in this example.
-At the bottom of that page you will see subsections which will show you the `requires` we have already setup for types we commonly see.
+At the bottom of that page, you will see subsections which will show you the `requires` we have already set up for types we commonly see.

 We want to restrict `self_dot()` to only accept Eigen types which have one row or one column at compile time, which for us is `require_eigen_vector_t`.
-The C++ convention for require types looks odd at first, as it sets the require template parameter to be a pointer with a default value of nullptr.
+The C++ convention for require types looks odd at first, as it sets the `require` template parameter to be a pointer with a default value of `nullptr`.

 ```cpp
 template <typename EigVec, require_eigen_vector_t<EigVec>* = nullptr>
 ```

 One C++ trick is that any non-type template parameter of type `void*` with a default of `nullptr` will be ignored by the compiler.
-Under the hood, if any of the `requires` are successful they will return back a type `void`.
+Under the hood, if any of the `require`s are successful they will return back a type `void`.
-So in the case we are passing a type that our requires accepts we get back a `void* = nullptr` which is safely ignored by the compiler.
+So in the case we are passing a type that our `require`s accepts we get back a `void* = nullptr` which is safely ignored by the compiler.
 In the case that the type does not satisfy the `require` then the function is removed from the set of possible functions the caller could use via SFINAE.
-So with this scheme we end up having a very nice pattern for writing generic templates for functions while also being able to restrict the set of types that a function can be used for
+So with this scheme, we end up having a very nice pattern for writing generic templates for functions while also being able to restrict the set of types that a function can be used for

 #### (2) Ensure Eigen matrices are only evaluated once

-Before accessing individual coefficients of an Eigen type, use @ref stan::math::to_ref to make sure accessing the coefficients will not cause a compiler error or forcing the coefficient to be computed multiple times.
+Before accessing individual coefficients of an Eigen type, use @ref stan::math::to_ref to make sure accessing the coefficients will not cause a compiler error or force the coefficient to be computed multiple times.

-In the Stan math library we allow functions to accept Eigen expressions as composing expressions together can often give much more optimized code.
+In the Stan Math library, we allow functions to accept Eigen expressions as composing expressions together can often give much more optimized code.
 For instance, in the example below the additions that go into `subtract()` will be combined together to form one large computation instead of many smaller ones.

 ```cpp